Frequently Asked Questions about the IMPRS-BAC application

 A: No. You can assume everyone who has provided short proposals here is interested in hiring a student this year.
 But there may be other faculty members who are also recruiting.
 As this may depend on available third-party funding, this information is liable to change up until the interview days.

 Q: I may not be able to attend the interview days.
 Is this a problem?

 A: We would prefer it if everyone who is invited to the interview attends them in person.
 However, in some cases, visa processing times may not permit attendance and we will interview you via video call.
 During the pandemic, personal interviews may not be possible at all.

 Q: Will you pay for my trip to attend the interview days?

-A: Yes, up to a reasonable limit.
-We will also provide accommodation for four nights in Berlin-Dahlem.
+A: Yes, up to a reasonable limit, if interviews take place in person (depending on the pandemic).
+We will also provide accommodation for the duration in Berlin.